stoplightio/spectral/docs/guides/4-custom-rulesets.md

 ### Resolved

-By default, Spectral processes each rule on a "resolved" document (a file where all `$ref` JSON schema references have been replaced with the objects they point to).
+By default, Spectral processes each rule on a "resolved" document (a file where all `$ref` JSON Schema references have been replaced with the objects they point to).
 While this is typically the desired behavior, there are some use cases where you may need to run a rule on the "raw" un-resolved document.
 For example, if you want to enforce conventions on the folder structure used for [splitting